-Things to do in Deadwood, SD
+Things to Do in Deadwood SD for First-Timers

 Short on Time?
 Here are our top 3 things to do in Deadwood:

-This post was originally published in September 2019, and was updated in March 2023.
+This post was originally published in September 2019, and was updated in November 2025.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**